 - changes in sleeping habits

-- feelings of being shocked by electricity
+- feelings of electric shock

 A person who takes Lexapro should contact their doctor if they have any symptoms that cause discomfort or do not clear up.